Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Observation data and methodology

 \subsubsection{Astrophysical Background Model}

-To constrain the dark matter flux, we must first model the astrophysical x-ray background.
+We note that the astrophysical sources are expected to produce the majority of the X-ray flux in this energy range.
+By including known astrophysical sources, we can produce a much stronger constraint on the dark matter contribution.
+In Appendix~\ref{appen:0Bkg} we show conservative results where we assume that dark matter produces the entirety of the X-ray data.
 Based on the framework in Refs.~\cite{Linden:2024fby, Calore:2022pks, Siegert:2021upf}, we use 16-years of INTEGRAL data to investigate dark matter decays.
 The observed photon flux from 30~keV to 8~MeV is divided into 24~energy bins as shown in Figure~\ref{fig:INTEGRAL}.
 We note that some bins are narrower than others, in order to describe emission relating to the 511~keV and 1809~keV lines.
-Using this background model, we can investigate sub-dominant dark matter contributions.
+Using the following background model, we can investigate sub-dominant dark matter contributions.
 The model contains several astrophysical sources that are shown in Figure~\ref{fig:INTEGRAL}: \begin{itemize} \item Unresolved sources with a power-law plus exponential cutoff spectrum (red), most likely associated with cataclysmic variables and stars with hot coronae.
-This emission dominates below 100~keV~\cite{unresolve}. \item A power-law spectrum in green for the inverse-Compton scattering between of GeV cosmic-ray electrons and interstellar radiation fields~\cite{Wang_2020}. \item Normalized Positronium decay emission at an energy of 511~keV (cyan) that stems from the annihilation of cool cosmic-ray positrons~\cite{John:2024don} with electrons in the interstellar medium~\cite{Siegert:2015knp}. \item Several nuclear lines ($^{7}$Be, $^{22}$Na, $^{60}$Fe) produced by elements that are found in massive stars~\cite{Siegert:2021wlq, Wang_2020}, including, most prominantly, $^{26}$Al, which produces the 1809~keV line~\cite{Diehl:2006cf}.
+This emission dominates below 100~keV~\cite{unresolve}. \item A power-law spectrum in green for the inverse-Compton scattering between GeV cosmic-ray electrons and interstellar radiation fields~\cite{Wang_2020}. \item Normalized Positronium decay emission at an energy of 511~keV (cyan) that stems from the annihilation of cool cosmic-ray positrons~\cite{John:2024don} with electrons in the interstellar medium~\cite{Siegert:2015knp}. \item Several nuclear lines ($^{7}$Be, $^{22}$Na, $^{60}$Fe) produced by elements that are found in massive stars~\cite{Siegert:2021wlq, Wang_2020}, including, most prominantly, $^{26}$Al, which produces the 1809~keV line~\cite{Diehl:2006cf}.
 We note that Gaussian distribution in these lines represent uncertainties in the INTEGRAL energy reconstruction. \end{itemize}

 Adding these contributions together, we plot the total astrophysical x-ray spectrum (without any dark matter contribution) in violet.
 All of the distributions, parameters, and best fit values are described in Refs.~\cite{Linden:2024fby, Berteaud:2022tws}.